digipres/publications/ipres/ipres-2008/papers/towards-a-curation-and-preservation-architecture-for-cad-enginee.md

   archival representations of model data, but also to facilitate better information flows between a design team and the rest of the extended enterprise.'
 creators:
-- Ball, Alexander
+- Alexander Ball
-- Ding, Lian
+- Lian Ding
-- Patel, Manjula
+- Manjula Patel
 date: null
 document_url: https://services.phaidra.univie.ac.at/api/object/o:294109/download
 grand_parent: iPRES